العربية

 Image

-If the surgeon fails to recognize a recessed sacral ala or relies solely on inlet and outlet views without a true lateral view referencing the ICD, the screw may exit the anterior cortex of the sacrum and re-enter the vertebral body.
-This extraosseous trajectory directly impales or compresses the L5 nerve root.
+A specific and highly dangerous mechanism of L5 nerve root injury is the "In-Out-In" phenomenon.
+If the surgeon fails to recognize a recessed sacral ala on preoperative CT, or relies solely on inlet and outlet views without confirming the trajectory on a true lateral view referencing the ICD, the screw may exit the anterior cortex of the sacrum, traverse the concavity of the ala, and re-enter the vertebral body.
+This extraosseous trajectory directly impales, stretches, or compresses the L5 nerve root as it courses over the sacral ala.

 Image